 Summary

-Ghost of Tsushima is a wonderful swansong for the PlayStation 4, with its deep combat, stunning world, and enjoyable story making for a gripping experience.
+Ghost of Tsushima is a wonderful swansong for the PlayStation 4, with its deep combat, stunning world, and enjoyable story making for a truly gripping experience.
 There is a sense of familiarity to be felt within its open-world design and it isn’t always the most original of titles, but players won’t mind – especially since it’s so damn fun to play.

-Whether you’re slaying enemies in intense sword fights, sneaking your way through tall grass, following the wind within the beautiful world, or simple enjoying a restful moment of solace in one of the peaceful springs, you’re guaranteed to be having a REALLY good time in Ghost of Tsushima.
+Whether you’re slaying enemies in intense sword fights, sneaking your way through tall grass, following the wind within the beautiful world, or simple enjoying a restful moment of solace in one of the peaceful springs, you’re guaranteed to be have a REALLY good time in Ghost of Tsushima.

 Developer: Sucker Punch Productions